heyaman003/Affline/README.md

 ## navigation
 - open ``` localhost:5713/ for choosing your org```
 - open ``` localhost:5713/admin/ for admin view for creating , updating,deleting ```

+### before setting teenat please set up you secret key and org in chatboot ui